pyomeca/bioptim/README.md

 That's it!

 ## Show the results
-If you want to have a look at the animated data, `bioptim` has an interface to `bioviz` which is designed to visualize bioMod files.
+If you want to look at the animated data, `bioptim` has an interface to `bioviz` designed to visualize bioMod files.
 For that, simply call the `animate()` method of the solution:
 ```python
 sol.animate()
 ```

-If you did not fancy the online graphs, but would enjoy them anyway, you can call the method `graphs()`:
+If you did not fancy the online graphs but would enjoy them anyway, you can call the method `graphs()`:
 ```python
 sol.graphs()
 ```